 I know that people gravitate towards them.
 I used to be one.

-The irony?
-With The Gutsy Girl’s Bible: an approach to healing the gut, you will nix your sugar cravings, you will eat real foods, you will detox, your cravings, in general, will diminish, you will lose weight (IF you need to because guess what?
-Some people with IBS/IBD need to gain weight), you will feel your greatest, and you will follow an (initial) 21-day pattern.
+You will lose weight (IF you need to because guess what?
+Some people with IBS/IBD need to gain weight), you will feel your greatest, and (ding, ding, ding) you will follow an (initial) 21-day pattern.

-But headlines and buzzwords are misleading, and if there is one thing I’ve learned about “health and healing” during my first 30 years of life it’s that headlines and buzzwords might be anything but healing for you, for me.
+But headlines and buzzwords are misleading.
+And if there is one thing I’ve learned about “health and healing” throughout my journey it’s that headlines and buzzwords might be anything but healing for you, for me.